Cyril-Grelier/gc_wvcp_cp/src/README.md

 Notes

-- The model systematically checks whether vertices are readily sorted in the instance but does not perform any sort itself.
-Constraints are adapted based on the result and whether `M_SORT` is set or not, effectively leading to 4 different model variants.
+- The model systematically checks whether vertices are readily sorted in the instance and adapts constraint formulations accordingly.

+- The dynamic variant of each rule subsumes its static variant (eg. `DR1` is stronger than `SR1`).
+For this reason, the model only allows one of them to be checked and exits otherwise.

 - The symmetry breaking rules are implemented in the primal model and documented in file `primal/primal.mzn`.